wadmiraal/wadmiraal.net/jekyll-src/_drafts/drupal8-kernel-tests-ci-servers-and-the-file-structure.markdown

 <pre><code class="language-yaml">mkdir -p drupal/web/modules/my_module && cp -a my_module* tests templates src config drupal/web/modules/my_module
 </code></pre>

-Here, we copy all our code over to the `drupal/web/modules/` directory.
-This is necessary for kernel tests, which will only search for code in specific locations.
+Here, we copy all our code over to the `drupal/web/modules/my_module` directory.
+This is necessary for kernel tests, which will only search for our code inside the Drupal root.

 <pre><code class="language-yaml">script:
   - drupal/vendor/bin/phpunit -c drupal/web/core drupal/web/modules/my_module/tests/ --coverage-clover clover.xml --log-junit junit.log
-  - sonar-scanner -Dsonar.sources=drupal/web/modules/my_module/src -Dsonar.php.tests.reportPath=junit.log -Dsonar.php.coverage.reportPaths=drupal/web/clover.xml
 </code></pre>

 Here we finally do the running part.
 We use the version of PHPUnit that comes with Drupal, to make sure we don't run into compatibility issues if Travis updates its binaries.
 We give the location to the `phpunit.xml.dist` file using `-c`, pass our module's code location to tell PHPUnit to _only_ run our tests, and generate coverage stats.

+<pre><code class="language-yaml"> - sonar-scanner -Dsonar.sources=drupal/web/modules/my_module/src -Dsonar.php.tests.reportPath=junit.log -Dsonar.php.coverage.reportPaths=drupal/web/clover.xml
+</code></pre>

 In the second part, we run the `sonar-scanner` plugin, passing the Clover and JUnit log files for coverage analysis.
 Because of this, we need to pass the path to the source code actually tested, and _not_ the code in the Travis build root.
 Which is why `-Dsonar.sources` points to our copied code, instead of simply the root of the folder.

 In our particular case, we only have kernel tests.
 If we had any unit tests, they would run fine as well.
 Functional tests, however, would not run in our case, but as I've written on this blog before, you shouldn't necessarily _write_ functional tests in the first place (and they're _way_ more complex to run in a CI environment).

+Now, whenever we push to our repository, Travis CI will fetch the code and run our build, run the tests, and push the files for code analysis to Sonarcloud.

+## What can we learn from this example

+This setup is pretty straightforward, once you know it.
+It's easy to replicate, and the only thing that will likely change is the dependency management.
+It also encourages us to use kernel and unit tests, and stay away from functional tests as much as possible.

+The ability to run tests using a CI server also opens the door for code analysis tools, like Code Climate (my personal favorite) and Sonarqube.
+These tools are invaluable for producing better quality code.
+And as icing on the cake: the ability to add test coverage statistics to the mix further encourages to write unit and kernel tests, _and_ to write _more_ of them (functional tests cannot compute code coverage; one more reason not to use them).

+All this isn't to say functional tests are _bad_.
+They are just very complicated and time consuming to write, run, and debug.
+For this reason, they should not be used for testing highly specific units of logic; rather, they are best used for testing UIs and very high-level concepts.
+And even then, I'd argue you'd be better of using Behat tests, which, although even _more_ complicated to set up, at least encourage you to think more about the behavior and UI, rather than the underlying code.
+But that's a topic for another day.